sourmash-bio/sourmash/doc/tutorial-lemonade.md

 sourmash tax prepare -t gtdb-rs207.taxonomy.csv \
     -o gtdb-rs207.taxonomy.sqldb -F sql
 ```
-This creates a file `gtdb-rs207.taxonomy.sqldb` that contains all the information in the CSV file, but which is faster to use than the CSV file.
+This creates a file `gtdb-rs207.taxonomy.sqldb` that contains all the information in the CSV file, but which is faster to load than the CSV file.

 ## Download and prepare sample reads